Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 .. figure:: figures/sharpe-ratio.png

-A small number of the randomly generated portfolios have Sharpe ratios close to the maximal Sharpe ratio returned by the ``max_sharpe_ratio`` function.
+Even for this small six-asset example, only a small number of the randomly generated portfolios have Sharpe ratios close to the maximal Sharpe ratio returned by the ``max_sharpe_ratio`` function.
+As the number of assets increases, it can become more difficult for Monte Carlo simulation to find portfolios with Sharpe ratios close to optimal.